faridreza99/HostPilotPro/replit.md

 ## Overview

-HostPilotPro is a comprehensive property management platform designed for hospitality professionals.
-It features role-based access control, property management, task tracking, booking systems, and financial oversight.
+HostPilotPro is a comprehensive, multi-tenant property management platform designed for licensing to hospitality professionals.
+It features complete organization isolation, role-based access control, property management, task tracking, booking systems, and financial oversight with source attribution.
 The application uses a modern full-stack architecture with React frontend, Express backend, PostgreSQL database with Drizzle ORM, and integrates with Replit's authentication system.
+The platform is built for scalable multi-tenant deployment with separate company domains, encrypted API key storage, and subscription-based licensing.

 ## System Architecture